David Bennett (New Zealand politician): Early years

 Bennett was born on 28 October 1970 in Hamilton.
 He attended St John's College, Hamilton before gaining an LLB and a BCA from Victoria University of Wellington.
-Bennett owns two dairy farms near Te Awamutu, and has also worked as an accountant for KPMG, in Auckland.
+Bennett owns two dairy farms near Te Awamutu, is partner in a third, and has also worked as an accountant for KPMG, in Auckland.

 Member of Parliament

 Fifth Labour Government, 2005–2008

 In the 2005 election, Bennett stood as the National Party's candidate for the Hamilton East seat.
 He was successful, defeating the incumbent MP, Dianne Yates of the Labour Party.
 In his maiden speech, he remarked that at age 34, he was the youngest National MP elected at that election.
 In his first term, he was a member of the Transport and Industrial Relations committee.
 He was an associate spokesperson for transport under National leader John Key from 1 December 2006.

 Fifth National Government, 2008–2017

-Bennett retained Hamilton East for the duration of the Fifth National Government, defeating Labour candidate Sue Moroney three times.
+Bennett retained Hamilton East for the duration of the Fifth National Government.
 He was a member of the Finance and Expenditure Committee from December 2008 to January 2017 (the last two years as chair), the Transport and Industrial Relations Committee from December 2008 to August 2014 (the last three years as chair), and the Foreign Affairs, Defence and Trade Committee from 2014 to 2017.

 He was appointed Minister for Food Safety, Minister for Veterans' Affairs, and Associate Minister of Transport (outside Cabinet) after Bill English became Prime Minister in December 2016, and was additionally appointed Minister of Racing in 2017.
 On appointment, Bennett noted he was the first MP for a Hamilton electorate to become a minister since 1984 (when Ian Shearer completed a term as Minister for the Environment).
 He introduced the Government's Racing Amendment Bill in July 2017 but it was abandoned after National lost the 2017 election.